akalinow/TPCReco/README.md

 ../bin/tpcGUI --help
 ```

-Check config file [structure and examples](Utilities/README.md) for more details.
+Check config file [structure and examples](Utilities/README.md) for more details on how to use the configuration files.

+## Analysis instructions
+The analysis is done using the ROOT framework.
+The analysis can be done in two ways: command line or batch mode.
+More details are provided in the [Analysis README](Analysis/README.md).